OctopusDeploy/blog/blog/2020-02/automated-database-deployments-iteration-zero/index.md

 The tooling will want to control everything about the database, from the tables to the schemas to the users.
 You must configure the tool to ignore certain parts of the database.

 As smart as the tooling is, it has a difficult time handling more complex changes.
 For example, when moving a column from one table to another, the tool doesn’t know that’s your intention, and it will drop the column from the old table and create a new empty column in the new table.
-The tooling will often include some sort of migration script functionality where you can write your own migration scripts, but the migration scripts have their own rules you must follow.
+The tooling will often include some sort of migration script functionality where you can write your own migration scripts, but the migration scripts have their own rules, and you must adhere to.

 This lack of control can be a burden at times.
 You might end up creating a custom process that works alongside the tool.
-For example, the tool might not support post-deployment scripts, and in order to get that, you would have to create a post-deploy folder that can be packaged and sent to Octopus.
+For example, the tool might not support post-deployment scripts, and in order to get that, you have to create a post-deploy folder that can be packaged and sent to Octopus.
 You would then have to update your process in Octopus to look for the folder and run any scripts it finds.
 It works, but now you are responsible for maintaining that process.

 ### #2 Change-driven approach
 A change-driven approach is where all the necessary delta scripts are handwritten.
 This is also known as migrations.
 Those scripts are checked into source control.
 During the deployment, the tool will look to see which change scripts have not been run on the destination database and run them in a specific order.